Why Direct Mail could be your business’s new best friend (Again)

 Mass mailings are expensive and often miss the target.
 Far better to really hone in on who you want to court.
 Is there a sector you are particularly trying to target?
 Are you looking for more clients locally or in a specific area?
 The tighter you can define your audience, the more you can send something perfectly tailored to them.
 Hand writing 50 quality envelopes to people you really want to work with, could well bring greater rewards than a printed mass mail out to thousands.

 Spend some time whipping your list into shape, making sure contact details and addresses are all up to date, and you have the correct job titles and names.

 Direct Mail does have costs attached, in both design, print and postage, so it’s vital that you know exactly what you want it to achieve, and that your customers know what you want them to do.
 Is it to visit your website?
 Phone?
 Make a purchase?

-According to Royal Mail, more than 92% of direct mail is opened and 48% of UK adults took action after receiving direct mail last year:
+According to Royal Mail, more than 92% of direct mail is opened and 48% of UK adults took action after receiving direct mail before the pandemic:

 • 14.2m bought something

 • 2.8m tried a new product or service

 Make sure your copy is clear and snappy, and that it compels your customer to take action.
 They are physically holding your message in their hands.
 Don’t waste the opportunity.

 3. Know your target audience

 You could have the best direct mail piece in the world, but if you are sending it to the wrong people you are wasting your time and money.
 I recieved a lovely package from a HR company recently – nice message and an interesting idea, but the thing is, they were promoting a service that didnt apply to a company of my size – I could never have used what they were offering.
 So like try to sell dog food to non-dog-owners… don’t waste your time and theirs by having the wrong people on your list.